jun-jing/dockerizeRORPrerequisitePlusOrders/README.md

     8. sudo chmod 666 myapp2/
         1. because you move some files and folder in to your application
     9. Get into your application folder and execute [docker-compose build]
+        1. make sure there is only one DockerizeROR running, because port is not dynamic
     10. docker-compose run web yarn install
     11. docker-compose run web bin/rails webpacker:install
     12. docker-compose run web bin/rails webpacker:install:react
+    13. docker-compose up -d

 2. Using an existence ROR
     1. locate at the root folder, where you are going to copy an app here
     2. copy app folder here, only 1 folder(now you can understand what will be put here.)
-    3. put below files into your application folder
+    3. put below files into your application folder by execute this [cp -r .env .gitignore docker-compose.yml docker-entrypoint.sh Dockerfile ../testDocker1/]
         1. .env/ (folder)
         1. .gitignore
         2. Dockerfile